fxamacker/ccf_draft/ccf_specs.md

 `d8818281d8a183406a532e746573742e466f6f818263626172d8890482d88bd888408381c2410181c2410281c24103`

-In fully self-describing mode, CCF data items contain type definition and value.
+In fully self-describing mode, a CCF data item can contain the value and type definition(s) used by the value.

 The CCF data item in diagnostic notation is: